2020 Eifel Grand Prix

 The 2020 Eifel Grand Prix (officially known as the Formula 1 Aramco Großer Preis der Eifel 2020) was a Formula One motor race held on 11 October 2020 at the Nürburgring in Nürburg, Germany on the 5.1 km GP-Strecke layout.
 It was the first Formula One race held at the Nürburgring since 2013.
-The race was the eleventh round of the 2020 Formula One World Championship and the first and only running in history of the Eifel Grand Prix.
+The race was the eleventh round of the 2020 Formula One World Championship and the first and only running in history of the Eifel Grand Prix, named for the Eifel mountains.
 The race was won by Lewis Hamilton from second on the grid.
 With the win, he equalled Michael Schumacher's record for most Grand Prix wins.
-As of 2025, this is the last Formula One World Championship race held in Germany.
+As of 2026, this is the last Formula One World Championship race held in Germany.

 Background

 Impact of the COVID-19 pandemic

 The 2020 championship was heavily affected by the COVID-19 pandemic.
 Most of the originally planned Grands Prix were cancelled or postponed, prompting the Fédération Internationale de l'Automobile to draft a new calendar.
 This was the first time since the 2013 German Grand Prix that the GP-Strecke layout hosted a Formula One Grand Prix.
 Up to 20,000 fans were expected to attend the race with social distancing measures in place.